Why does it often take so long for people to speak up? Here's what we've learned from people who recently came forward.

 Moonves denies allegations that he abused his position of influence to coerce female actresses and producers into unwanted sexual activity.
 But the women said they believed their careers suffered as a result; two of them claim that Moonves threatened to derail their careers, according to the magazine.

-Numerous Weinstein accusers said they had long stayed quiet for fear of the consequences of challenging a man who held their career in his hands.
+Numerous Harvey Weinstein accusers also said they stayed quiet for fear of the consequences of challenging a man who held their career in his hands.

 In her account of Weinstein’s alleged harassment, actress Gwyneth Paltrow said she feared the repercussions for her career if she were to speak out.
 After her then-boyfriend, Brad Pitt, confronted Weinstein, the Miramax producer warned her not to tell anyone else, she told The New York Times.